albertojuanL/kafkajs-buffer/README.md

 const producerBuffer = new KafkajsBuffer(producer, options);
 ```

-To send the messages, push them in the buffer, specifying the messages and the topic to publish.
+To send the messages, push them in the buffer.
 Similar to how you would send them using Kafkajs.
 Basically, replacing kafkajs "send(...)" by kafkajsBuffer "push(...)" calls.

 ```typescript
   producerBuffer.push({